szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Any specific creature can only be affected by a trap once per second.
 This prevents trap stacking becoming a cheesy way of doing extreme damage suddenly.
 (ON by default)
 - Limit the amount of traps permitted at a time (1-6) (OFF by default)

+Bear in mind the tweak might not work as intended if a previous tweak changes how they work, specifically what their effects are.

 </details>

 ---